Richard Mentor Johnson: Career

 Johnson was admitted to the Kentucky bar in 1802, and opened his law office at Great Crossing.
 Later, he owned a retail store as a merchant and pursued a number of business ventures with his brothers.
 Johnson often worked pro bono for poor people, prosecuting their cases when they had merit.
 He also opened his home to disabled veterans, widows, and orphans.
+Johnson also became a prominent Freemason, and in the late 1830s was part of a Masonic organization, the Hunters Lodge, that unsuccessfully planned an invasion of Canada to overthrow the British government there and establish a provisional American administration.

 Marriage and family

 Family tradition holds that Johnson broke off an early marital engagement when he was about sixteen because of his mother's disapproval.
 Purportedly Johnson vowed revenge for his mother's interference.
 His former fiancée later gave birth to his daughter, named Celia, who was raised by the Johnson family.
 Celia Johnson later married Wesley Fancher, one of the men who served in Johnson's regiment at the Battle of the Thames.

 After his father died, Richard Johnson inherited Julia Chinn, an octoroon mixed-race woman (seven-eighths European and one-eighth African in ancestry), who was born into slavery around 1790.
 She had grown up in the Johnson household, where her mother served.
 Julia Chinn was the daughter of Benjamin Chinn, who was living in Malden, Upper Canada, or London, Canada, and a sister of Daniel Chinn.
 An 1845 letter from Newton Craig, Keeper of the Penitentiary in Frankfort, Kentucky, to Daniel Chinn, mentions another brother of Julia Chinn named Marcellus, who accompanied Col. Johnson on his first electioneering tour for vice-presidency.
 Marcellus left Col. Johnson in New York, whereupon Col. Johnson tried to find Marcellus' whereabouts from Arthur Tappan, Esq.